 Photoshop Document (.psd)

-- In the Colour Space field, select the colour space in which you want your exported images to be rendered.
+In the Colour Space field, select the colour space in which you want the exported frames or movie to be rendered.

 In the top menu, select File > Export > Movie.